NuHopeTools1300/NuHopeTools1300.github.io/ILM_Research_Roadmap.md

-# ILM Van Nuys — Kit-Bash Research Platform
+# ILM Van Nuys - Kit-Bash Research Platform
 ### Project Roadmap · NuHopeTools1300 · April 2026

 ---

 ## Vision

-A research platform and eventual public database documenting the kit-bashed parts used on ILM studio models built in Van Nuys during the original Star Wars trilogy — starting with the 5-foot Millennium Falcon.
+A research platform and eventual public database documenting the kit-bashed parts used on ILM studio models built in Van Nuys during the original Star Wars movie - starting with the 5-foot Millennium Falcon.
 The goal is to make the cross-model connections visible, credit the researchers who found them, and gradually shift a fragmented, knowledge-hoarding community toward open sharing.

 ---

 ## Strategic approach

-- Build the research infrastructure first — tools that make our own work better today.
+- Build the research infrastructure first - tools that make our own work better today.
-- Don't ask the community to change behaviour — build something worth pointing at.
+- Don't ask the community to change behaviour - build something worth pointing at.
-- Attribution baked in from day one — every find credits its identifier, permanently.
+- Attribution baked in from day one - every find credits its identifier, permanently.
-- The cross-model connection graph is the unique value nobody else offers.
+- The cross-model connection graph is the unique value.

 ---

-## Phase 1 — Now · Research infrastructure
+## Phase 1 - Now · Research infrastructure
-*Private · you + inner circle*
+*Private · you + few enthusiasts*

 | # | Step | Description | Tag |
 |---|------|-------------|-----|